vivainio/scaffer/README.md

 The underengineered scaffolding tool.

-Unlike many other scaffolding tools, this one:
+Unlike many other scaffolding tools (like cookiecutter, angular schematics etc), this one:

 - Allows using working/compiling code as templates.
 That is, you only need to rename symbols in your live code and it will still compile and/or run.
+That way can modify and test templates naturally without having to remaster the template for publication.
 - Does not require you to create any configuration for your templates.
 Just place the files somewhere and use.
-- Allows using templates from your own repo/source tree
+- Allows using templates from your own repo/source tree.
-- Allows tree to contain as many templates as you want
+- Allows tree to contain as many templates as you want.
-- Is not implemented in Node
+- Is turing complete!
+You can add [scaffer_init.py](https://github.com/vivainio/scaffer-templates/blob/master/templates/cs-lib/scaffer_init.py) to your template, e.g to read values to template variables from external systew (e.g. call git to get username, check directory name to get project name...)

-It's the missing "dotnet new gitignore"!
+- Is not implemented in Node.

 ## Logic